Lampornithini: Phylogeny

 A molecular phylogenetic study of the hummingbirds published in 2007 found that the family was composed of nine major clades.
 When Edward Dickinson and James Van Remsen Jr. updated the Howard and Moore Complete Checklist of the Birds of the World for the 4th edition in 2013 they based their classification on these results and placed three of the nine clades in the subfamily Trochilinae.
 The clades were placed in separate tribes which were named Lampornithini (mountain gems), Mellisugini (bees), and Trochilini (emeralds).
 The tribe Lampornithini with the current circumscription was introduced in 2009.
 A subfamily based on the genus Lampornis was introduced by William Jardine in 1833.
 The name Lampornithinae was used by Charles Bonaparte in 1842.

 Molecular phylogenetic studies by Jimmy McGuire and collaborators published between 2007 and 2014 determined the relationships between the major groups of hummingbirds.
 In the cladogram below the English names are those introduced in 1997.
 The Latin names are those proposed by Dickinson and Remsen in 2013.

 The cladogram below shows the relationships between the genera in the tribe Lampornithini.
-It is base on the molecular phylogenetic study published in 2014.
+It is based on the molecular phylogenetic study published in 2014.
 The genera Sternoclyta and Hylonympha were not sampled.